The latest paperback guidebook to Nepal has arrived!

 Elephants, rhinos and tigers are truly in the wild here so caution must be taken because this is as real and thrilling as it gets!
 This paperback book contains the best chapters to Bardia National Park, how to get there and how to explore it all safely!

 Discover the Spiritual Center of Lumbini: The birthplace of Prince Siddartha who became the Buddha is right here.
 With over 20 Buddhist monasteries to visit from around the world built around one zone this book takes you to them all.
-What’s more this print book shows you how to get to Lumbini easily along with up-to-date reviews of hotels and restaurants plus brand new Terai village walks.
+What’s more this is the best print guide book to Nepal that shows you how to get to Lumbini easily along with up-to-date reviews of hotels and restaurants plus brand new Terai village walks.

 While Lumbini should be all peace and meditation it’s actually quite a rough place.
 I don’t mince words here.
 This book will help you make the most of your trip while not being disappointed and getting around easily.